Major Defense Verdict in Ironworker Construction Case

 October 4, 2017

 Plaintiff asked the jury for an award of $16.5 million.
-Patton & Ryan inherited the case on the eve of trial with many expert and evidence depositions set to take place prior to the trial.
+Patton & Ryan inherited the case on the eve of trial with numerous treating physician and expert evidence depositions set to take place in the days leading up to trial.
 This defense verdict is the result of an aggressive and focused trial team of Patton & Ryan attorneys.
 Should you want John and our team to help you on a large exposure matter, anywhere in the nation, or just want more information, please do not hesitate to email or call.